 - In Full Metal Panic!, Sousuke when he was a kid, as seen in his and Kalinin's backstory.
 He kills without batting an eye, has an extremely nihilistic view of things, and is creepily unemotional.
 Especially noticeable here.

-- After adopting Pinoko, Black Jack is more than a little disconcerted to discover that the 10-day-old (who insists she's a "virgin maiden" of 18 and looks about 6) has developed feelings for him — but what really scares him is that she already knows what a virgin is
+- After adopting Pinoko, Black Jack is more than a little disconcerted to discover that the 10-day-old (who insists she's a "virgin maiden" of 18 but looks about 6) has developed feelings for him — but what really scares him is that she already knows what a virgin is.

 Black Jack: Good God, where did you learn that kind of language?

-- Subverted in Monster.
+- Subverted.
 Dieter tosses back a shot like a pro, then jauntily salutes the rest of the patrons as he leaves with a toothpick in his mouth.
 Once outside, though, he immediately begins retching and questioning the sanity of adults who drink that stuff for fun.

 - In Soul Eater, Medusa takes over the body of a little girl after she is nearly killed by Stein.
 The trope is in full swing when the girl's mother notices that her behaviour has been really unsettling for the past few days...